Aalto-Electric-Drives/motulator/docs/_sources/auto_examples/obs_vhz/plot_obs_vhz_ctrl_im_2kw.rst

 ..
 GENERATED FROM PYTHON SOURCE LINES 51-52

-Set the load torque reference
+Set the load torque reference.

 ..
 GENERATED FROM PYTHON SOURCE LINES 52-62